OpenMarch/OpenMarch/README.md

+# OpenMarch

 <!-- WHENEVER MODIFYING THIS FILE, you must also modify /docs/README.md to ensure the website is up to date.
     maybe there's a better way to do this without symlinks. someone better than me at ruby pls -->

 OpenMarch is an open source drill writing software built on web app frameworks.
-Eventually it will be a cross platform desktop app.
+It will be a cross platform desktop app.

 ## What can OpenMarch do?